Santa Cruz Montessori

 The Montessori Method Throughout the World

 The Montessori method has succeeded for children of almost every nation, race, color, climate, nationality, social rank, and type of civilization.
 More than 5,000 Montessori schools exist in North America.
 In the United States, they exist in a variety of forms, including private nonprofit schools and public schools; furthermore, aspects of the approach have been incorporated into some Head Start programs.
-Santa Cruz Montessori is a private nonprofit school with teachers who have been certified by both the American Montessori Society (AMS) and the Association Montessori Internationale (AMI).
+Santa Cruz Montessori is a private nonprofit school with teachers who have been certified by the Association Montessori Internationale (AMI).

 Montessori schools can be found throughout the world, including Western Europe, Central and South America, Australia, New Zealand and much of Asia.
 The movement is especially widespread in India, Sri Lanka, Korea, and Japan, and is beginning to grow in Eastern Europe, the former Soviet Union, and China.
 As our world grows smaller, this feature is of particular benefit to families that relocate to a new country.
 It is estimated that there are 20,000 Montessori Schools worldwide.